kathy9980/kathy9980.github.io/_pages/research.md

   <img src="/images/twfe_results_conflict_damage_exclusive_level.png" style="width:90%;">
   <p><em><strong>Fig. 4.</strong> Estimated effects of conflict-damage exposure on agricultural, forest, and impervious land-cover trajectories using a two-way fixed-effects framework.</em></p>
 </div>

-Our previous research examines human–environment interactions across cities, infrastructure, and managed landscapes.
-We use satellite observations and interdisciplinary approaches to reveal the **spiky, cyclical, and asynchronous nature of urbanization** and track the **increasing volatility of nighttime human activity**.

-Together, these studies show how human systems and environmental processes co-evolve across space and time, and how improved observation can reveal complex trajectories of human activity and landscape change.

 ### Related Publications